 Prep and organize

-- If you are using fresh pre-cooked noodles, drop them quickly in hot water and separate the strands.
-For dried noodles, prepare extra 3 cups of hot water.
+- If you are using fresh pre-cooked noodles, just drop them quickly in hot water and separate the strands.
+For dried noodles, prepare extra 3 cups of hot water ready to go.

 - Make the sauce by combining 2 tablespoons soy sauce, 1 tablespoon fish sauce, 1 teaspoon bouillon or base, and a cup of hot water in a cup.

-- If using dried shiitake mushrooms, soak them in hot water until tender.
-Remove the tough stems and slice.
+- If using dried shiitake mushrooms, soak them in hot water until they're tender.
+Then, snip off the tough stems and slice them up.

-Step 1: Over medium-high heat, add a bit of oil then lightly brown 6 to 8 shiitake mushrooms for about a minute.
-Move them aside, then sear 2 Chinese sausage links for another minute.
+Step 1: Heat a bit of oil in a pan over medium-high heat.
+Lightly brown 6 to 8 shiitake mushrooms for about a minute, then set aside.
+Next, sear 2 Chinese sausage links in the same pan for another minute.

-Step 2: Season 8 ounces of shrimp with salt and pepper, then add them to partially cook for about a minute.
-Add more oil as needed.
-Transfer to a plate.
+Step 2: Season 8 ounces of shrimp with salt and pepper, then add them to the pan to cook partially for about a minute.
+Add more oil if needed.
+Transfer the shrimp to a plate once they're partly cooked.

-Step 3: Add a bit of oil and sauté 3 garlic cloves and 1 onion until softened.
+Step 3: Drizzle a bit of oil into the pan, then sauté 3 cloves of garlic and 1 onion until they're nice and soft.

 Step 4: Add 1 carrot and a small amount of sauce.
-Let it come to a boil.
+Let everything come to a boil.

-If you are using dried noodles, add the entire sauce plus 3 cups of hot water.
+If you're working with dried noodles, pour in the entire sauce along with 3 cups of hot water.

-Step 5: Add 2 pounds of noodles and the remaining sauce.
-Toss them and cook for about 3 minutes or until the noodles are heated through.
+Step 5: Toss 2 pounds of noodles with the rest of the sauce and cook for about 3 minutes, just until the noodles are warm and all the liquid is absorbed.

 Step 6: Add 3 cups of cabbage, mushrooms, sausage, and shrimp.
-Toss them together.
-Turn off the heat.
+Stir everything together, then turn off the heat.

-Step 7: Add 2 scallions, some black pepper, and cilantro (if using).
-Squeeze some lemon, lime, or calamansi juice.
+Step 7: Throw in 2 scallions, some black pepper, and cilantro (if you like).
+Squeeze over some lemon, lime, or calamansi juice.
 Serve and enjoy!

 For a delicious combo, pair them with Ukoy (Shrimp and Vegetable Fritters), Lumpiang Shanghai, or Empanadas.